Pinball FX (2023 video game): Reception

+Other releases

-Pinball M
+Pinball FX Midnight

-Pinball M is Zen's pinball platform for tables not suitable for the PEGI 12 (T for Teen) rating of Pinball FX.
-A few Pinball M tables have had the gore reduced for a less bloody version and simultaneously released in Pinball FX (with cross-buy between the 2 platforms on consoles and Epic).
+Pinball FX Midnight (titled as Pinball M prior to April 2026) is a version of Pinball FX for tables featuring more mature content than what is allowed for the age rating of the main release.
+A few Pinball FX Midnight tables have had the gore reduced for a less bloody version and simultaneously released in Pinball FX (with cross-buy between the two platforms on consoles and Epic).

-It was released on November 30, 2023 for Steam, Xbox One, Xbox Series X/S, PS4, PS5, and the Epic Games Store; with the Nintendo Switch version following on December 28, 2023.
-Wrath of the Elder Gods: Director's Cut released as a free table for Pinball M, all other tables are bought as single table DLC, with an optional bundle for 4 of the tables.
+It was released on November 30, 2023, for Steam, Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, and the Epic Games Store; with the Nintendo Switch version following on December 28, 2023.
+Wrath of the Elder Gods: Director's Cut released as a free table for Pinball FX Midnight, all other tables are bought as single table DLC, with an optional bundle for four of the tables.
+From April 2026, new tables are no longer released for PlayStation 4 and Xbox One.

-In addition to 3-ball games and the 4 challenge modes in Pinball FX, there are 5 further challenge modes, including one with limited lighting, and another to reach ever increasing score targets within a time limit.
+In addition to 3-ball games and the challenge modes from in Pinball FX, there are further challenge modes, including one with limited lighting, and another to reach ever increasing score targets within a time limit.

 Each table has its own play corner with cosmetics that can be unlocked by playing campaign challenges.
 Tokens are obtained by playing the game which can be used to unlock further cosmetics including alternate table cabinet designs, flippers, ball skins, sounds, and lights.
-Each table has 3 achievements.
+Each table has three achievements.